aidanespinosa/home-cooked/README.md

 ## User Story

 As a home cook, I want to search for recipes using key ingredients I already have, so that I can reduce food waste.

+## Intuitive To Use

+Simply enter any ingredient to search bar and hit go!
+A recipe will be delivered directly to the interface using a third-party API.
+Click the desired category specified to each button to save each link to your desired sub-category.

 ### link
 https://aidanespinosa.github.io/home-cooked/

-## Acceptance Criteria

-*  It is done when I have a search bar to search for an ingredient.
-*  It is done when the searched keyword brings up 10 different recipes.
-*  It is done when I can save that recipe and have it added to favorites.
-*  It is done when I have three separate categories for favoties: snacks, main, and drinks.
-*  It is done when I have a Youtube video linked to the recipe